 For decades, the utilities industry has been a driving engine of the US economy, contributing to our progress with a business model that focuses on centralized generation.
 But now, power companies face a crisis that requires them to capture a new market share to survive in the 21st century.
 From substations to gas stations, boardrooms to military bases, this film tells the story of America’s energy industry on the brink of massive change.
 Whether it fails, prevails or adapts, the outcome will profoundly affect us all.

-Film followed by Q&A with Director Roger Sorkin moderated by Dr. Patrick Gurian, Dept. of Civil, Architectural & Environmental Engineering, Drexel University
+Film followed by a discussion with Director Roger Sorkin and Emily Schapira, Executive Director of the Philadelphia Energy Authority, moderated by Dr. Patrick Gurian, Associate Professor, Department of Civil, Architectural, and Environmental Engineering, Drexel University.

 SHORTS INCLUDED IN PROGRAM 6

 BILLIAM JAMES | CANADA | 2018 | 3 MIN

 Missy D sings a break-up song about the ending of our love affair with gasoline and Bill McKibben joins in.

 TIM BRITTON | UK | 2018 | 7 MIN

 Funny animated film about our love affair with carbon.

 KELLY MARSHALL | USA | 2018 | 16 MIN

 The impacts of coal ash, a pollution by-product of burning coal, on a small community in Northeast Alabama through the eyes of a mayor whose town sits on the river’s banks and a businessman in the Mobile Bay.

 DYLAN D’HAEZE | USA | 2018 | 35 MIN